narottamandeep2003/Grocery_Store/README.md

 Grocify
+Grocery Store

+---
+**NOTE**
+Before starting development, set up environment files for both the backend and frontend.
+Utilize dummy data from a products.json file for testing purposes.
+Ensure to install and add dependencies for both frontend and backend.
+Then, start by running both the frontend and backend servers.
+This ensures that the development environment  (env) is properly configured and ready for further implementation.
+---

 The purpose of Grocify is to establish a user-centric online grocery shopping platform, leveraging a combination of HTML, CSS, JavaScript, and React to provide a seamless and visually engaging experience.
 Grocify aspires to offer a contemporary, responsive, and intuitive interface that simplifies the grocery shopping process.
 The website's core objective is to enable users to effortlessly browse, select, and purchase grocery items.